mcintirOpti/OptiCal-readme/README.md

     npm run make

 from the command line in the directory you cloned to.
 The installer will be located in .\out\make\squirrel.windows\x64.
 After running the installer, a shortcut to the installed version of OptiCal should be created on your desktop.
+The location of the installed application will be C:\Users\User\AppData\Local\OptiCal.